Your Guide To Becoming A Digital Nomad in Madrid

 Nikki Ndukwe

 Many remote workers choose locations where they can stretch their money.
 Destinations in Western Europe may not be at the top of your list if you’re looking to stretch your dollar, but compared to countries like Germany and France, Spain is a lot more affordable.
-While other cities in Spain may be better for those looking to save on the cost of living, Madrid is still considered an affordable European city to live in for expats.
+While other cities in Spain may be better for those looking to save on the cost of living, they still consider Madrid an affordable European city to live in for expats.
+If you are on a budget, the life of a digital nomad in Madrid is second to none.

 Madrid Rent